DGriffin91/Sarus/sarus_language_doc.md

 Currently, if the return value is a struct or array only one return value is supported.
 In the future there will be support for returning multiple arrays, structs, etc...

 If a function returns a slice, the function must be inlined.
-This is because the memory for the array is reclamed when the caller's scope ends.
-When a function needs to return more data than will fit in registers, the caller will allocate the memory required for the return value and pass a pointer to a memory location where the return value can be written.
-But in the case of returning a slice, it is only returning a pointer to memory that is allocated in the callee.
+This is because the memory for the underlying array is reclamed when the caller's scope ends, if the array was also allocated in that function.

+When a C FFI function needs to return more data than will fit in registers, the caller will allocate the memory required for the return value and pass a pointer to a memory location where the return value can be written.
+But in Sarus when returning a slice, it is only returning a pointer to memory that is allocated in the callee.
 If the function is inlined, and the compiler sees that the function returns a slice, it will not reclaim the memory allocated in the callee.

 ```rust , skt-sarus_multi_func
 inline fn a_slice(a) -> (b: [f32]) {